mietteinen/calendarium/README.md

 ## Prerequisites

-Before building the application, ensure that you have the following tools installed on your system:
+Before building the application, ensure that you have some version of the Qt binaries installed on your system:

-- [Qt](https://www.qt.io/download) framework (version 5.0.0 or higher)
+- The easiest method is installing the [Qt OSS](https://www.qt.io/download-qt-installer-oss) framework (preferrably version 5.0.0 or higher)

     - Some version of `qmake` and `make` (should come with Qt).